Greek PM to reshuffle cabinet after new loan tranche - sources

 "The reshuffle will take place after the instalment," one government official told Reuters on condition of anonymity.
 "The Finance Minister will not be moved."

-Euro zone finance ministers meet on Tuesday to unlock more aid for Greece and avert bankruptcy, but hopes for a quick disbursement of more than 30 billion euros (24 billion pounds) remain dim as European Union and International Monetary Fund (IMF) lenders disagree over how to resolve the country's debt crisis.
+Euro zone finance ministers meet on Tuesday to unlock more aid for Greece and avert bankruptcy, but hopes for a quick disbursement of more than 30 billion euros ($38 billion) remain dim as European Union and International Monetary Fund (IMF) lenders disagree over how to resolve the country's debt crisis.

 Samaras would propose deputy prime minister posts to Venizelos and Kouvelis, and offer other cabinet posts to the two leftist parties to secure the widest possible backing in the difficult implementation months ahead, the officials said.